 Puan Ayesha Natchiar Binti Ally Maricar was appointed to the Board on 3 July 2023.
 She also serves on the Board of OCBC Bank (Malaysia) Berhad.
-A seasoned professional with over 40 years of experience in banking and financial services, Puan Ayesha was Senior Vice President and Chief Internal Auditor of OCBC Bank (Malaysia) Berhad from 1987 to 2010.
-She has expertise in banking operations, risk management, credit analysis, information technology infrastructure, corporate governance and internal audit, along with a strong understanding of the regulatory environment governing the banking sector.
-Puan Ayesha was an independent non-executive director of Bank of America Malaysia Berhad from 2012 to 2021, where she served as Chairman of the Board Risk Committee, and was a member of the Board Audit, Nominating and Remuneration Committees.
-She also served as a director of Merrill Lynch Malaysian Advisory Sdn Bhd from 2015 to 29 January 2024.
+A seasoned professional with over 40 years of experience in banking and financial services, Puan Ayesha was Senior Vice President and Chief Internal Auditor of OCBC Bank (Malaysia) Berhad from 1987 until her retirement in 2010.
+She has expertise in banking operations, risk management, credit and audit, along with a strong understanding of the regulatory environment governing the banking sector.

+Puan Ayesha was an independent non-executive director of Bank of America Malaysia Berhad from 2012 to 2021, where she served as Chairman of the Board Risk Committee.
+She also served as a Director of Merrill Lynch Malaysian Advisory Sdn Bhd from 2015 to 2024.